GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 ### The junk drawer

 One of the issues that has been bothering the Extensions Team for the past few years is that the `chrome.tabs` API is overloaded.
-When this API was first introduced most of the capabilities it provided were related to the broad concept of a browser tab.
+When this API was first introduced, most of the capabilities it provided were related to the broad concept of a browser tab.
 Even at that point, though, it was a bit of a grab bag of features and over the years this collection has only grown.